hanzhang24/Slogo/doc/DESIGN.md

         * Total number of avatars
     * Recombination of existing commands
         * SetAvatarPosition (simultaneously set x and y)
+* Changing the UI design from the wireframe
+* Expanded 'View' API - added upon change of multiple turtles and moving animation to it's own class
 ## How to Add New Features
 * Adding a new language command
   * Add the command in the known commands files for each supported language